 - How To Reach

-Anandamayee Shakti Peeth is located on the banks of Ratnakar River at Khanakul-Krishnanagar, district Hooghly, West Bengal, India.
+Anandamayee Shakti Peeth is located on the banks of the Ratnakar River at Khanakul-Krishnanagar, district Hooghly, West Bengal, India.
 Here the Idol of Maa Sati is called ‘Kumari’ as well as the lord Shiva is venerated as ‘Bhairav’.
 It is locally known as Ratnavali Shakti Peetha.

 Sati was not able to withstand this insult.
 So, Devi Sati gave her life by jumping into the fire of Havan organized by her father King Daksh.
-When Lord Shiva was running around the planet carrying her body that Lord Vishnu divided the body into 51 parts utilizing his Sudarshan chakra.
+When Lord Shiva was running around the planet carrying her body Lord Vishnu divided the body into 51 parts utilizing his Sudarshan chakra.
 Out of those 51 parts, from which the ‘Right Shoulder’ of Sati fell to this place.
 Here Sati is called kumari and Lord Shiva is called Bhairav.